Artsadmin awarded £232,379 from Government’s Culture Recovery Fund

 The grant to Artsadmin will enable vital paid opportunities, employment and free studio space for over 80 artists and freelance creatives over the coming three months.
 These funds enable us to restart our artistic programme in collaboration with partners like Shubbak and many artists; to open up Toynbee Studios’ rehearsal spaces and café in a Covid-secure and community-focused way; and create accessible digital engagement opportunities for audiences that can’t travel to our building in Aldgate East.

 “We’re over the moon to have received this #HereForCulture grant.
 We’ll be able to welcome artists into the building, supporting them with studio space and fees to make new work; we’ll be able to open our café for a new partnership venture with Bangladeshi creative company, Oitij-jo Collective; we can open our doors to audiences from the local community and beyond.
-We can also plan our longer-term transition to being fully open as an inclusive, accessible, animated arts hub in the heart of Tower Hamlets.”Deborah Chadbourn, Executive Director, and Róise Goan, Artistic Director, Artsadmin
+We can also plan our longer-term transition to being fully open as an inclusive, accessible, animated arts hub in the heart of Tower Hamlets.”Deborah Chadbourn, former Executive Director, and Róise Goan, Artistic Director, Artsadmin

 “Artsadmin has been a vital part of my growing my artistic practice and in developing an ethics of care and accountability in the ways we work together, both institutionally and interpersonally.
 A central artery to creative life in east London, artists and communities need this arts space.
 I am so thrilled Artsadmin have received Cultural Recovery Fund funding and can continue to grow and flourish with their artists and audiences.”Ama Josephine Budge, writer, artist and curator, The Apocalypse Reading Room, which is coming to Toynbee Studios from July-September 2021.